Autoscaler/autoscaler/autoscale-core/README.md

 ### Configuration

- To start `autoscale-core`, you are required to set `caf.appname` to an appropriate value to specify the namespace/grouping for the particular autoscaler instance.
+ No environment variables are required to be set to start `autoscale-core`, if you are running on the Kubernetes platform.
+If you are not, you will need to set `caf.appname` to an appropriate value to specify the namespace/grouping for the particular autoscaler instance.

  The following configuration can (optionally) be set in the yaml file: